ROBROICH/REPO1/README.md

 Earlier this year [Microsoft and SAP announced an extended partnership to Internet of Things](https://azure.microsoft.com/en-us/blog/microsoft-and-sap-extend-partnership-to-internet-of-things/)

-In parallel to this announcement basic integration scenarios between Azure IoT and SAP are already possible.
+In parallel to this announcement basic demo scenarios leveraging Azure IoT and a public demo SAP are already possible.
-The intention of this demo is to demonstrate the Lego-like integration between Azure IoT and SAP ECC based on SAP Gateway.

-The idea is to have a public repeatable setup of the demo based on :
+The intention is to have a public repeatable setup of the demo based on :

 -Public Azure Raspberry emulator

 -Public SAP demo system